testcontainers/testcontainers-site/content/community-champions/samantha-coyle.md

 ## Q&A
 ### What were your first experiences with Testcontainers?
-Using test containers to spin up test infrastructure at Fathom5, the first startup I worked at.
+Using Testcontainers to spin up test infrastructure at Fathom5, the first startup I worked at.
 I helped build out the test framework there using Testcontainers.

 ### What’s your favourite Testcontainers module?
-wait pkg or docker compose pkg ?
+Wait pkg or docker compose pkg.

 ### What are your favourite features for Testcontainers?
 The ability to set wait strategies for services.
 Also, I love that Testcontainers supports many different languages and has a thriving community.